 Have I missed something?
 I wondered why on earth there even needed to be these memes.

-I had a normal vaginal birth.
+I had a vaginal birth with no complications, three times.
 I know others who did.
-I know others who were induced, had assisted births, had epidurals, had no pain relief and those who had a C section.
+I know others who were induced, had assisted births, had epidurals, had no pain relief and those who had a C-section.
 For each person I eagerly wanted to know two things: was the baby ok?
 Were they ok?
 The mode of delivery was irrelevant.

 So many times hubby and I have watched The Tudors or series set in the past; seen the women die in childbirth and thought, I would have been ok but many who I know, back in those days, would have died.
 Medicine has moved on.
 We have moved on.